bufbuild-ru/docs/blog/bufstream-jepsen-report/index.md

 hero:
   name: "Bufstream is the only cloud-native Kafka implementation validated by Jepsen"
+  tagline: "November 12, 2024"
 ---

+> 🎯 If you'd rather go straight to the source, [click here for the full Jepsen report](https://jepsen.io/analyses/bufstream-0.1.0).

-[**Jepsen**](https://jepsen.io/) **is the gold standard for distributed systems testing, and Bufstream is the only cloud-native Kafka implementation that has been independently tested by Jepsen.
+[Jepsen](https://jepsen.io/) is the gold standard for distributed systems testing, and Bufstream is the only cloud-native Kafka implementation that has been independently tested by Jepsen.
 Today, we're releasing the results of that testing: a clean bill of health, validating that Bufstream maintains consistency even in the face of cascading infrastructure failures.
-We also highlight a years-long effort to fix a fundamental flaw in the Kafka transaction protocol.**
+We also highlight a years-long effort to fix a fundamental flaw in the Kafka transaction protocol.

-> 🎯 If you'd rather go straight to the source, [click here for the full Jepsen report](https://jepsen.io/analyses/bufstream-0.1.0).

 ## Key takeaways